-Once you’ve nailed your target audience, it’s time to talk about who you are as a brand.
-Imagine your brand—as a person—talking to Diamond Diana.
-What kind of person would she want to engage with?
+Once you’ve nailed your target audience, it’s time to figure out who you are as a brand.
+Imagine your brand (as a person) talking to Diana.
+What kind of person would Diana want to engage with?

 With so many sellers accessible on Etsy, your logo is one of the few things that can help set your store apart from everyone else.
-So, make sure your logo looks professional and follows your brand’s voice and personality.
+So, make sure you create a logo that looks professional and follows your brand’s voice and personality.

 There are 3 main elements you can use to create your Etsy logo and set it apart from others:

 The typography you choose says more about your store than you may think, and there are hundreds of fonts for logos that can help you send a message to your audience.

 For example, a cursive font can represent a creative store with hand-crafted items, whereas a sans serif font symbolizes modernity and a laid-back approach.
 For a more professional vibe, choose a serif font.
 The serifs (the “feet”) on each letter create a sophisticated look.